kokoko3k/jdsp4rp5.app/Readme.md

 ### The problem:
 Retroid Pocket 5 speakers sounds really bad out of the box.
+Flip 2 is a bit better, but there is still room for improvement.
-Unfortunately, rootless equalizer solutions cannot be applied to low latency applications like most of the emulators, so a root solution is needed, but rooting the Retroid Pocket 5 voids its warranty, so we'll use temporary root permissions just for the task, and a reboot will restore your console state.
+Unfortunately, rootless equalizer solutions cannot be applied to low latency applications like most of the emulators, so a root solution is needed, but rooting the Retroid consoles voids their warranty, so we'll use temporary root permissions just for the task, and a reboot will restore your console state.

 ### Benefit/what to expect:
 * A dramatic improvement in sound quality from the speakers.